Yessirkegen/software-design-patterns/README.md

 ## Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Please ensure that your code follows the project structure and is well-documented.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-This `README` provides an overview, explains the design patterns used, and includes instructions to run the project.
-You can further customize it based on your project's specific requirements.